janellemeowers/jest-testing-practice/README.md

 # jest-testing-practice
 A few functions to practice Jest testing

-Some simple functions to practice writing tests for Jest.
+Some simple functions (reverse string, calculator etc) to practice writing tests for Jest.
 Good for references.<br>

 Notes:
 - install npm init + Jest so you get package.json